 Internships and Master Projects

-I am happy to give internships and Master projects (min.
+I am happy to give internships (paid) and Master projects (min.
 6 months, preferably mathematicians with very good skills in CS) to motivated non-HEIG-Vd students.
 If you do want to do an internship or a Master project with me, please send me a resume with your academic records and work or project experience, and explain me your motivation.